SteviLen420/TQE_simulation/TQE_Universe_Simulation_Full_Pipeline/README.md

 •	**Pre-Collapse Phase** – In this phase, the effective physical laws (represented by a state vector X) fluctuate stochastically around values determined by the initial conditions.
 Conceptually, this is interpreted as a “quantum-like” regime where the laws are not yet fixed.
 The implementation models these fluctuations through random perturbations, with optional use of qutip for more advanced experiments.

-•	**Law Lock-In** – At a critical point, the universe transitions from fluctuating to stable laws, X_{\text{final}}.
+•	**Law Lock-In** – At a critical point, the universe transitions from fluctuating to stable laws, $X_{final}$.
 This lock-in event is governed by a stability_threshold parameter.
 When the variance of X(t) remains below this threshold for a specified number of epochs, the system records a lock_epoch.
 This value is a key output of the simulation.

-•	**Expansion Phase** – After lock-in, the universe evolves deterministically according to the fixed laws X_{\text{final}}.
+•	**Expansion Phase** – After lock-in, the universe evolves deterministically according to the fixed laws $X_{final}$.
 This phase simulates large-scale expansion and structure formation, producing cosmological observables that are passed to the analysis stage.

 **The Analysis & Diagnostics Suite**